arduino-asteroid/Asteroid/README.md

 ### What we modified

-Beside some basic changes like speed, adding a score / high score logic etc.. we had to implements 2 things.
+Beside some basic changes like speed, adding a score / high score logic etc.. we had to implements 2 main things :

-* A OSC interpretor in order to listen to the Controller's messages
+* An OSC interpretor in order to listen to the Controller's messages
 * A mapping between Controller messages and Game logic

 #### The interpretor